Elico-Corp/odoo-addons/project_task_wbs/README.rst

 Project Task WBS
 ================

-This module extends the functionality of Project and allow you to add a WBS column to project and task.
+This module extends the functionality of Project and adds a Work Break Structure (WBS) field to tasks.

 Installation
 ============